-It's common to hear talk of landscape photographers waking up early to get the softest and most flattering light, but the position of the sun also has a significant say on the end result.
+It's common to hear of landscape photographers waking up early to get the softest and most flattering light, and photographing during the golden hour (opens in new tab) is one way to ensure attractive scenes.
+But the position of the sun also has a significant say on the end result of your images.

-Shoot with the sun directly behind you, and you'll find illumination to be even across the scene.
+If you shoot with the sun directly behind you, you'll find illumination to be even across the scene.
 The sky is more likely to be balanced from one side to the other, and this is important when shooting a landscape with a wide-angle lens, particularly when using a polarizing filter (opens in new tab) to give depth to the sky, as any gradual changes across the scene are likely to be more noticeable.

 Shooting with the sun directly ahead of you isn't suitable for every scene, particularly as your camera will naturally be inclined to underexpose many details.
 Adjusting your exposure will help to bring these back up, but you risk losing too much detail in the sky.